salesforcecli/plugin-login/messages/logout.org.md

 # prompt.confirm

-Are you sure want to logout of %s?
+Are you sure you want to logout of %s?

 # success

 You are now logged out of %s.

+# failure

+We failed to log out of %s.

+# warning

+Warning: If you log out of a scratch org without having access to its password you won't be able to access this environment again, either through the CLI or the Salesforce UI.